Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 - •Older iPhones retain value because of demand from budget buyers, emerging markets, and the parts/repair supply chain

-- •iPhones hit a 'depreciation floor' around 4-5 years old where value declines slow to $3-8 per month — but it never stops declining
+- •iPhones hit a 'depreciation floor' around 4-5 years old where monthly value losses slow noticeably — but it never stops declining

-- •GadgetRenu accepts iPhones in all conditions with free shipping nationwide, paying cash within 3-5 business days
+- •GadgetRenu accepts iPhones in all conditions with free shipping nationwide, paying cash within three business days after delivery

 Is My Old iPhone 11 or 12 Still Worth Anything?